 45127 Essen, Germany

-Fabian Beck is an assistant professor at the University of Duisburg-Essen, Germany and leads the research group for visualization.
-His research focuses on methods for visualizing and comparing large and dynamic graphs and hierarchies, often in the context of software systems, their evolution, and execution behavior.
-He also investigates visual analytics systems and the integration of visualizations into text documents.
+Fabian Beck is an assistant professor at the University of Duisburg-Essen, Germany and leads the research group for visualization at the software technology research institute paluno.
+His research focuses on visualizing dynamic and complex structures and is often applied in software engineering.
+He also investigates visual analytics systems and the integration of visualizations into interactive documents.
 He received the Dr. rer. nat.
 (PhD) degree in computer science from the University of Trier, Germany in 2013.
 He worked as a postdoctoral researcher at the University of Stuttgart Visualization Research Center (VISUS) until 2016.
 In 2018, he was awarded with the EuroVis Young Researcher Award and became Junior Fellow of EUROGRAPHICS.

 Read more about our research agenda.
-For publications, see the list of publications (since 2016) or Fabian Beck's DBLP and Google Scholar profile.
+For publications, see the list of new publications below (since 2016) or a complete list on DBLP and Google Scholar.
 Fabian Beck is also active on Twitter (@beck_fabian) and Researchgate.

 Honours and Awards: